 I deeply enjoyed the MA.
 The coursework was stimulating and the online platform and tutorial support were excellent, making it feasible to pursue the degree while working full time.Kate Lancaster, Public Affairs and Communications, OECD

-This masters course will develop your knowledge of public policy, so you'll gain a better understanding of how policies are made and then implemented on the ground.
-You'll also acquire skills in public management, and learn to analyse and influence how public services are run and how organisational change can be best managed.
+This Masters course will develop your knowledge of public policy, so you will gain a better understanding of how policies are made and then implemented on the ground.
+You will also acquire skills in public management, and learn to analyse and influence how public services are run and how organisational change can be best managed.

 The first year of the course will ensure you have a foundation in all key aspects of public policy and management.
 In your second year you can choose areas of study that are most interesting or most applicable to your own work

-Towards the end of the course you'll start to prepare for your dissertation which will allow you to explore an area of particular interest with support from a dedicated dissertation supervisor.
+Towards the end of the course you will start to prepare for your dissertation which will allow you to explore an area of particular interest with support from a dedicated dissertation supervisor.

-In the first year you'll study 80 credits with the following modules:
+In the first year you will study 80 credits with the following modules:

-In your second year you'll study a combination of taught modules and work on your dissertation.
+In your second year you will study a combination of taught modules and work on your dissertation.
 You will choose one of these modules:

 You will also need to complete a dissertation, as well as modules designed to develop your professional and research skills: